 Residential Resale Price

-- The average price of a residential resale unit in Peel increased by 16.2 per cent in the first quarter of 2020.
+- The average price of a residential resale unit in Peel increased by 12.0 per cent to $836,553 in January – June 2020.

-- The average price of a residential resale unit sold in the Greater Toronto Area increased at a slower pace of 14.8 per cent.
+- The average price in the Greater Toronto Area (GTA) increased at a slower pace of 9.9 per cent in January – June 2020.